Quick Start: Your First Flint

 - Describes the folder structure

-- Lists installed plugins
+- Lists installed shards and their capabilities

 - Provides guidance for AI agents working in this space